marianaobmorais/portfolio_projects/README.md

 ## Data exploration

-In order to get insights on the data, I need to analyse the datasets and identify the correlations.
+In order to get insights on the data, I need to analyse the datasets and identify the correlation between vaccination and infections and deaths.
 I will explore the following questions:

 - What is the likelihood of being infected and likelihood of dying once infected by country?